 A job from… not from heaven

 The first week was already a disaster.
 Besides having quite some difficulties adjusting to my new work environment, we also seemed to have a lot of disagreements.

 I could work on a project the whole day, come to work the next day with all my work deleted or redone.
 Where was the chance for my own input, thoughts and ideas?
-She would often say "but it’s my company", well then why did you hire me?
+She would often say “but it’s my company”, well then why did she hire me?

 After realising that there was going to be no room for me to learn, grow and apply my own creativity, I decided, after a month, it was time to quit my job.

 Here are a few common mistakes I made and you should definitely avoid: